How to Help Children Who Stammer/Stutter

 Stammering can affect people in different ways and be worse or better in different situations, for example a stammer may be more evident if the speaker is nervous, tired or excited.

 There is no link between stammering and intellectual capacity, and there are many ways in which a stammer can be supported and treated.

 For many children, stammering typically begins between the ages of 2 and 5 years, although some people develop a stammer later in life.

 Children can be supported by a Speech and Language Therapist to identify their type of stammer and occasions when it is better or worse.
 For some therapy can be beneficial to learn and develop strategies to overcome their ‘bumpy talking’, for others support in home and school environments will be the best way of helping them.

-Below are a list of strategies which I give to schools and teachers I work with to help them to support students who stammer.
+Below are some strategies from a list which I give to the schools and preschool settings I work with to help them to support students who stammer or stutter.
 You can download a PDF of this list for you to save and share with your team here.